-Note: When Oximetry is recorded, no pacemaker spikes will appear on the Holter recording and no pacemaker analysis will be done.
+Note: When Oximetry is recorded, no pacemaker analysis will be done.

 The oximetry data appears in the channel 3 area of all ECG displays.
 This includes a color-coded (based on the beat label, so usually green) trend of the SpO2 data, with a vertical scale of 60 to 100 percent saturation; artifact in that trend is indicated by vertical hash marks.
 Pulse oximetry data is displayed as the white trend above the SpO2 trend.